Planning can help you reach your savings goal sooner.

-How Australians save
+How do Australians save?

 What are you saving for?

-Recent research indicates that the most popular things Australians are saving for are a holiday, a rainy day, and to buy or renovate a home.2
+The first step to save money is to figure out what your savings goal is.
+Recent research indicates that the most popular things Australians are saving for are a holiday, a rainy day and to buy or renovate a home2.

 1. Create and track your budget

-2. Review your providers
+2. Review your bill providers

-Unfortunately, bills are a part of life, but it’s possible you may not be getting the best deals available in the market, especially if it’s been a while since you last contacted your providers.
-By contacting your gas, electricity, mobile phone and broadband providers you may be able to achieve a better deal.
-Alternatively, consider shopping around for a new provider, making use of the many product and service comparison sites available online
+Unfortunately, bills are a part of life, but it’s possible you may not be getting the best deals out there, especially if it’s been a while since you last contacted your providers.
+Reach out to your gas, electricity, mobile phone and broadband providers, and see if they have better deals that you can switch to help you save more money, or get more from your provider.

 3. Think green and cut wastage

 Thinking green doesn’t just help the environment— it can also be one of your ways to save money.
 For example, if you find you’re throwing out food at the end of every week, you might be able to reduce your grocery spending and your food waste.
 Likewise, instead of replacing household goods, you could consider repairing, reusing, or upcycling them for another purpose.